OUR PROJECTS

 Local Partners: S.O.Solidarietà Onlus & the Sisters of the Precious Blood of Ngugo

 The psychosocial project was focused on training teachers and childcare workers in the application of psychoeducational skills and methodologies derived from the play therapy field.
 Over the years, 60 teachers were trained and 2,000 children in the region were reached.
 Research and our field experience show that improving the student-teacher relationship is found to develop a number of benefits including promoting successful school adjustment, improvements in social and behavioral problems, positive academic achievement, increased development in math, language and thinking skills, improved relationship with peers, and positive socialization orientation.
+Details of the project are available in the book: Play Therapy and Expressive Arts in a Complex and Dynamic World (Cassina, Mochi & Stagnitti.
+2023).

 Therapeutic Play Skills to Improve Resilience and Reduce Stress Reactions in Children